 We expect most of our out of town visitors to arrive at Charles Darwin Reserve by car and camp for the weekend.
 For locals or those staying in Perenjori we will be running a free bus to and from the event during the day and once before and after the concert.
 The bus will leave from outside the post office in the Main Street of Perenjori and drop off and pick up from the dedicated bus stop at the event.
 You do not need to book, just arrive at the bus stop approximately 10 minutes prior to the set departure time.
 The trip either to or from Perenjori on the bus will take around 1hr.
 Bus departure times can be found here.

-No, the workshops that are offered as part of the 2016 Blues for the Bush are free to attend and include all necessary materials.
+No, the workshops that are offered as part of the 2018 Blues for the Bush are free to attend and include all necessary materials.
 There may be some restrictions on number of attendees, in which case bookings may be essential or run on a ‘first in best dressed’ basis.
-Download more info about our 2016 workshops

-In 2016, we will not be taking bookings for the tours of Charles Darwin Reserve.
-We will have a total of four buses running constantly from 10.00am until 3.30pm (last departure) that will be taking a 2hr tour of the reserve with the Bush Heritage Staff and Ecologists.
-Buses depart every 30 minutes.
+In 2018, we will not be taking bookings for the tours of Charles Darwin Reserve.
+We will have 5-6 buses running constantly from the start of the Open Day until around 1.20pm (last departure).
+Also on Sunday morning tours will be departing from 9.00am.
+The buses will be taking a 2hr tour of the reserve with the Bush Heritage Staff and Ecologists.
+Buses depart approx. every 20-30min.
 If you would like to take a tour, arrive to the dedicated bus stop about 10 minutes prior to the departure time to ensure a seat.

 If you have special dietary needs, or would prefer to cater for your own meals, please feel free to do so.
 Esky’s will be checked on entry into the event site to ensure no alcohol is being brought in however you are welcome to bring your own food and non-alcoholic beverages.
 The Blues concert lends itself nicely to a picnic hamper of tasty treats!